Al Bastakiya: Where the Heritage of Dubai Sleeps

 Shindagha Museum

-House of Sheikh Saeed bin Maktoum – The palace of the ruler of Dubai between 1912 and 1958.
-Today it functions as a museum displaying the household items used by royalty.
-It also has old photographs and artifacts.
+House of Sheikh Saeed bin Maktoum—This was the palace of Dubai’s ruler between 1912 and 1958.
+Today, it functions as a museum displaying household items used by royalty.
+It also has old photographs and artwork.

-Gold souk – the oldest and busiest gold market in Dubai.
-Also one of the best places to buy gold.
+Gold Souk—the oldest and busiest gold market in Dubai.
+It is also one of the best places to buy gold.

-The Naif Museum is a part of the naif police station, the first in Dubai.
-The naif museum curates the history and development of the police force in Dubai.
+The Naif Museum is part of the Naif Police Station, the first in Dubai.
+The museum curates the history and development of the Dubai police force.

 Sikka Art Fair Dubai